Ashutosh Kotwal: Early life

 Kotwal was born in Mumbai, India, and attended schools in Calcutta, Lucknow, New Delhi and Mumbai.
 He then began studying at the University of Pennsylvania in 1983 on a full scholarship from the University, and graduated Summa cum Laude with dual degrees in electrical engineering from the Moore School and in economics with finance major from the Wharton School in 1988.
 He was a Benjamin Franklin Scholar at Penn.
 He received his PhD in physics from Harvard University in 1995.

 Career

 After conducting post-doctoral research at Columbia University, Kotwal joined Duke University as a professor in 1999, where he is now the Fritz London Distinguished Professor of Physics and has served as the Director of Particle Physics at the University.
 Additionally, Kotwal was in charge of a Higgs boson search team as part of the ATLAS experiment at the Large Hadron Collider, with the aim of proving the existence of the particle.
 Kotwal was part of the CERN team that announced the discovery of the Higgs boson in 2012.
 He conducts experiments at the Large Hadron Collider (LHC) as well as at Fermilab in Chicago.
-In addition to his research, Kotwal presently coordinates U.S. physicists in the global effort to build a new collider with 7 times higher energy than the LHC, and has collaborated with the Chinese and European groups in this effort.
+In addition to his research, Kotwal has coordinated a group of U.S. physicists in the global effort to build a new collider with 7 times higher energy than the LHC.
+He has collaborated with the Chinese and European groups in this effort.